mmayako/mmayako.github.io/_pages/projects.md

 permalink: /projects/
 author_profile: true
 ---
+Below is a collection of my past research projects in reverse chronological order.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>